fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 **note1**: Ruby versions **do not** follow Semver, but the majority of the gems do!

-**note2**: If necessary to upgrade the major version, search for files like CHANGELOG.md or RELEASES.md in gem's source to know what changed to break the compatibility.
+**note2**: If necessary to upgrade a major version, search for files like CHANGELOG.md or RELEASES.md in gem's source to know why the compatibility was broken.

 **note3**: If you are a gem maintainer, https://keepachangelog.com and follow Semver!